shagstrom/split-pane/README.md

 jQuery Split Pane plugin

-Below is a basic example on who to use the plugin.
+Below is a basic example on how to use the plugin.
 Check out my [blog post](http://www.dreamchain.com/split-pane/) for some prettier examples.

 As you can see, I'm setting up component widths and divider position using css, not as options to the JS splitPane function.
 The reason for this is that I like things to look good even **before** the JavaScript kicks in.